the-wolvorine/Keep-View-Note/README.md

 # Keep-View-Note
-- is to start creating notes and save the information to view it later
+Start creating notes and save the information to view it later